 Not only did his barking and running away from scary noises and people made walking Max a chore, but it was getting worse.
-Over time, more and more things triggered his barking: all strangers including some women, delivery people, and especially loud sounds, and trucks!
+Over time, more and more things triggered his barking: all strangers, delivery people, and especially loud sounds, and trucks!

 Max needed help with his fears in order to have a happy life!

-The idea is to use treats to use low-level exposure (in situations where your dog feels safe) and gradually turn a negative association into a positive one.
+The best idea is to use treats with low-level exposure (in situations where your dog feels safe) and gradually turn a negative association into a positive one.

 Like most new puppies, becoming used to the new sounds of the city, Max’s fear involved strangers, and scary noises, so for our training plan it was important to gradually expose him to sounds, people, trucks without making things worse.